Amara Piyaseeli Ratnayake

-Ratnayake Mudiyanselage Amara Piyaseeli Ratnayake is a Sri Lankan politician and was the 9th Governor of the North Western Province.
+Ratnayake Mudiyanselage Amara Piyaseeli Ratnayake (born 13 March 1938) is a Sri Lankan politician and was the 9th Governor of the North Western Province.
 She was a former member of the Parliament of Sri Lanka and a former government minister, being the Minister of Woman's affairs in the 2001-2004 United National Party government.
 She is a longstanding MP of the United National Party for the Wariyapola Electorate.
-She entered politics from Kurunegala after her husband's death.
+She entered politics from Kurunegala after her husband's assassination who was a prominent wealthy businessman.

+She is now retired from politics.
+Her son Manjula a former provincial council member serves as the chief organiser under the United National Party to Wariyapola Electoral division.